-Nuthatches are energetic, curious birds whose acrobatic antics are always welcome in the yard and garden.
+Nuthatches are energetic, curious, small birds whose acrobatic antics are always welcome in the yard and garden.
 By making your property nuthatch-friendly, you will soon be enjoying their visits at your feeders, bird baths, bird houses, and all through your yard.

 Nuthatches You Can Attract